masrukh-ahmed/Custom-Video-Player-11th-WESBOS-JS30/README.md

-Perfect 👍 you’ve already got both parts beautifully detailed — so I’ll now merge them into a **single, polished README** that reads like a proper developer’s project documentation.
-It’ll feel cohesive (as one continuous journey), with light structure and clear transitions between your “learning” and “implementation” phases.

-Here’s the **combined final README** for your **JS30 Challenge #11 — HTML Video Player** 👇

----

 # 🎥 HTML Video Player – JS30 Challenge #11

 This project is part of the **[JavaScript30 Challenge by Wes Bos](https://javascript30.com/)** — specifically **Challenge 11: Custom HTML5 Video Player**.